quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

-Ideally, an ACK_FREQUENCY frame is sent only when a relevant change in the congestion window or smoothed RTT is detected that impacts the local setting of the reordering threshold or locally-selected calculation of the Ack-Eliciting Threshold or Requested Max Ack Delay.
+Ideally, an ACK_FREQUENCY frame is sent only when a relevant change in the congestion window or smoothed RTT is detected that impacts the local setting of the reordering threshold or locally-selected calculation of the either Ack-Eliciting Threshold or the Requested Max Ack Delay.

 It is possible that the RTT is smaller than the receiver's timer granularity, as communicated via the min_ack_delay transport parameter, preventing the